RuiminHuang/LW-DSTransNet/README.md

   <img src="./figures/mIoU_FLOPs.png" width="500" alt="Figure1">
 </div>

 Tradeoff between mIoU, number of parameters (\#Params.), and floating point operations (FLOPs).
-Results are achieved on the NUDT-SIRST dataset~\cite{li2022dense}.
+Results are achieved on the NUDT-SIRST dataset.
 FLOPs is tested with an input image at a resolution of 256 $\times 256$.

 ## :building_construction: 2.
 The Network